azka-begh/terraform_begin/terraform_registry/README.md

 - They can be recognized by blue badges.

-- Module verification is a manual process restricted to trusted HashiCorp partners.these
+- Module verification is a manual process restricted to trusted HashiCorp partners.
+- Not all modules need to be verified.

 ## Using Registry Modules